chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

      chef-automate verfiy
     ```

 1. Get the cluster Info

     ```bash
      chef-automate info
     ```

 1. After the deployment is completed.
-To view the automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
+To view the Automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
-  If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use the below template.
+  If you want to change the FQDN URL from the load balancer URL to some other FQDN URL, then use the below template.

     - Create a file `a2.fqdn.toml`